 The process sounds so simple, yet it can be overwhelming to someone who’s just started learning how to buy shares.
 With so many brokers to choose from that require a multitude of documents, new investors may need some guidance to make the process easier.
 If you’re nodding your head in agreement, then this article is for you.

 If you reside in the United Kingdom, here’s a selection of the top stock-brokers.
 Read on to learn more about the top stockbrokers.

 Here’s a short-list of stock broker candidates, it’s time to get to know some of the best brokers in the U.S. Furthermore, we’ll provide the step-by-step process on how to register to an online stock broker.

 What is a Stock Broker?

 After passing the exam, the broker is becomes licensed to buy and sell stocks on behalf of investors and traders.
 However, getting clients is a different challenge.
-They must display deep understanding of the stock market and must prove to investors that they possess the skills to grow their capital.
+They must display a deep understanding of the stock exchange market, financial services and must prove to investors that they possess the skills to grow their capital.
 This is why the best stock broker is often given the privilege to manage the accounts of large financial institutions.

-Stock brokers charge a certain fee for their services.
+Stockbrokers charge a certain fee for their services.
 They receive a commission whenever a client buys or sells a stock or security.
-Stock brokers can also receive compensation for excellent performance.
+They can also receive compensation for an excellent performance.
 Bonuses depend on the company they work for, as well as individual performance.